basarat/algorithms/src/heap/README.md

 Worth mentioning is the fact that a heap can easily be changed into a `max` heap by simply changing the logic in the `comparison` function.

-In future lessons we will see a few use cases where this O(logn) insertion and extract can greatly improve efficiency of simple programming challanges.
-Basically whenever you see an algorithm requiring repeated minimium (or maximum) computations, consider using a heap.
+There are quite a few use cases where this O(logn) insertion and extract can greatly improve efficiency of simple programming challenges.
+Basically whenever you see an algorithm requiring repeated minimum (or maximum) computations, consider using a heap.